jethrocarr/pupistry/README.md

 doing your first Puppet run.
 After that - it's up to you and your Puppet skills to make your node actually do something useful. :-)

+## 5. (optional) Baking an image with Packer

 Note that the node initialisation process is still susceptable to weaknesses such as a bug in a new version of Puppet or Pupistry, or changes to the OS packages.
-If this is a concern/issue for you and you want complete reliability, then use the user data to build a host pre-loaded with Puppet and Pupistry and then create an image of it using a tool like Packer.
+If this is a concern/issue for you and you want complete reliability, then use the user data to build a host pre-loaded with Puppet and Pupistry and then create an image of it using a tool like packer.io.
 Doing this, you can make it possible to build all the way to Puppet execution with no dependencies on any third parties other than your VM provider and AWS S3.

+Pupistry includes support for generating some Packer examples that you can either use as-is or built upon to meet your own needs.
+You can list all the available Packer templates with:

+    pupistry packer

+You can select a template and generate a Packer file by specifying the template and the output file on the command line:

+    pupistry packer --template aws_amazon-any --file packer.json

+Once the file has been generated, you can build your packer environment with the `packer build` command.
+Note that some templates will require additional variables to be passed to them at run time, for example the AWS template requires a VPC ID and subnet ID specific to your account.

+   packer build \
+      -var 'aws_vpc_id=vpc-example' \
+      -var 'aws_subnet_id=subnet-example' \
+      output.json

+By default any Packer machines are built with the hostname of "packer" which allows you to specifically target them with your manifests.
+If you don't do any targetting, the default manifests will be applied.

+Templates tend to have other customisable variables, check the available options and their defaults with `packer inspect output.json`.

 # Tutorials